 Auckland Council last week agreed it’s Emergency Budget 2020/2021.

-The financial impact of COVID-19, and added financial pressure of ensuring Aucklanders continue to have access to water due to severe drought, created a budget gap forecast to be three quarters of a billion dollars.
+As a result of the financial impact of COVID-19, and added financial pressure of ensuring Aucklander’s continue to have access to water due to a one in two hundred year drought, the budget deficit was forecast at three-quarters of a billion dollars.

 The council agreed to an average general rates rise of 3.5 per cent, which ensures that despite the impact of lost revenue, critical council services such as keeping libraries open and investment in transport safety infrastructure among other things can continue.

 Councillor for Maungakiekie-Tāmaki Local Board area, Josephine Bartley explains that “the Emergency Budget was one of the most difficult conversations I have had to date, and one which no one wins.